awguitar86/BargainPrismaServer/README.md

 ### Update

 To update an item run this mutation making sure you grab an id of an item from runnng a query beforehand.
-Update whetever field you'd like.
+Update whatever fields you'd like.
+You can update multiple fields.
+Make sure to replace FIELD with a correct field and INSERT VALUE with correct value.

 ```
 mutation {